 What is a Hargreaves Lansdown Active Savings?

 Hargreaves Lansdown Active Savings was not the first cash savings platform in the UK.
-The other leading cash savings platforms include Raisin UK, Flagstone, Insignis Cash Solutions and Dynamic Cash Management.
+The other leading cash savings platforms include Raisin UK, Flagstone and Insignis Cash Solutions.
 However only Hargreaves Lansdown and Raisin UK are free to use as the other platforms levy an upfront charge and/or annual fee.
 Of course, these fees can negate the additional interest you may earn when using the alternative platforms.
 In fact, Octopus Cash, which was one of the most well-known savings platforms, closed its savings platform in September 2020 because it could no longer justify charging a fee to clients in an environment where savings rates are so low.
 It will be interesting to see how the other services that charge customers a fee cope going forward.
 Later in this review, I provide a link to an article where we directly compare the leading cash savings platforms in the UK against one another.

 Hargreaves Lansdown's Active Savings platform is free to use because it charges the banks and building societies whenever a customer decides to open a savings account with the institution in question.
 Also, because Hargreaves Lansdown runs the UK's largest investment platform its Active Savings proposition can benefit from the economies of scale and revenues enjoyed by the wider company.
 Ultimately, the Hargreaves Lansdown savings platform serves a dual purpose of attracting new customers while servicing its existing investment platform customers who have cash sitting on deposit.